Ukraine in the Eurovision Song Contest 2005: Before Eurovision

-Evrobachennya 2005 - Natsionalyni vidbir

 The Ukrainian national final consisted of fifteen semi-finals held between 14 November 2004 and 20 February 2005 and a final on 27 February 2005.
 All shows in the competition took place at the NTU Studios in Kyiv, hosted by Maria Orlova and broadcast on Pershyi Natsionalnyi.

 Format

 The selection of the competing entries for the national final and ultimately the Ukrainian Eurovision entry took place over three stages.
 In the first stage, artists and songwriters had the opportunity to apply for the competition.
 Seventy-five acts were selected and announced on 12 October 2004.
 The second stage consisted of the televised semi-finals which took place between 14 November 2004 and 20 February 2005 with five acts competing in each show.
 The winner of each semi-final was selected to advance based on a public televote.
 The third stage was the final, which took place on 27 February 2005 and featured the fifteen acts that qualified from the semi-finals vying to represent Ukraine in Kyiv as well as an additional four wildcard entries that directly qualified to the final.
 The winner was selected solely via a public televote.
-Viewers participating in the public televote during the sixteen live shows had the opportunity to submit their votes for the participating entries via SMS.
+Viewers participating in the public televote during the sixteen live shows had the opportunity to submit their votes for the participating entries via telephone or SMS.

 Competing entries

 Artists and composers had the opportunity to submit their entries between 1 August 2004 and 20 September 2004, which was later extended to 8 October 2004.
-A seven-member selection panel consisting of Olena Mozgova (director of music and entertainment at NTU), Volodymyr Orlov (general director of OTV), Eduard Klim (general director of Lavina Music), Serhiy Kuzin (general director of HIT-FM), Oleg Vergelis (editor at the newspaper "Kievskiye Vedomosti"), Andriy Sokolovskyi (editor at the newspaper "Komsomolskaya Pravda in Ukraine") and Oleksandr Ksenofontov (music producer) reviewed the 527 received submissions and shortlisted seventy-five entries to compete in the national final.
-On 12 October 2004, the seventy-five selected competing acts were announced.
+A seven-member selection panel consisting of Olena Mozgova (director of music and entertainment at NTU), Volodymyr Orlov (general director of OTV), Eduard Klim (general director of Lavina Music), Serhiy Kuzin (general director of HIT-FM), Oleg Vergelis (editor at the newspaper "Kievskiye Vedomosti"), Andriy Sokolovskyi (editor at the newspaper "Komsomolska pravda v Ukrayini") and Oleksandr Ksenofontov (music producer) reviewed the 527 received submissions and shortlisted 75 entries to compete in the national final.
+On 12 October 2004, the 75 selected competing acts were announced.
 The seventy-five acts were allocated to one of fifteen semi-finals during a draw that took place on 3 November.
 The four wildcard finalists: De Shifer, GreenJolly, Mandry and Tartak, were announced on 24 February 2005.

 Shows

 Semi-finals

 The fifteen semi-finals took place between 14 November 2004 and 20 February 2005.
-The performances of the seventy-five entries were filmed earlier on 30 and 31 October 2004.
+The performances of the 75 entries were filmed earlier on 30 and 31 October 2004.
 In each semi-final five acts competed and the winner advanced to the final of the competition as determined by a public televote, while the remaining four entries were eliminated.